 The Ultimate Guide to Using Nature’s Toothbrush

 There are many plants known throughout the world which over the centuries have been used as nature’s toothbrushes.
 Each culture found the perfect plant, known as chew sticks, for oral health in their natural surroundings.
-In regions like the Arabian Peninsular, Africa and India, the sticks of certain plants have been used and well documented for their effectiveness in oral hygiene.

 Table of Contents